In this post, we will understand, how to easily get started with CDK in .NET.

 Here is another screenshot of the CDK Stack from AWS Console.

-folder due to previous step.
+folder due to the previous step.

-cd..
+bash cd..

 Next, run the following command to deploy the CDK stack.